Review Scan Results

 Screenshot - Scan List

 Once the scan has finished, Acunetix will send you an email with a summary of the results and a link allowing you to access the scan results directly.
 The scan results show the start and end date of the scan, the duration of the scan and all the alerts that have been identified during the scan.
-The AcuSensor logo is also displayed when the scan detects and makes use of AcuSensor during a web scan.
+The Activity panel will show a message when the scan detects and makes use of AcuSensor during a web scan.

 The scan results consists of 4 sections:

 - Scan Stats & Info - this provides an overview of the Target as detected by the scan, and information about the Scan, such as scan duration, average response time and the number of files scanned.

 - Vulnerabilities - This is the list of vulnerabilities detected ordered by severity.